KunalAnand2907/Stock_Market_Real-Time_Data_Analysis_via_Kafka/README.md

-## Stock Market Real-Time Data Analysis Project via Kafka
+## Real-Time Stock Market Analytics with Kafka and AWS

 ## Introduction
 In this project, have executed an End-To-End Data Engineering Project ~ An Automated ETL/ELT on Real-Time Stock Market Data using Kafka and AWS.